-The Computer Science Department provides computer support for teaching and provides NPS students and faculty with access to minis and micros for thesis and research work.
-It includes two DEC VAX 11/780 minicomputers with 2.5 million bytes of memory, dual 300 million byte disk drives and 1600/ 6250 BPI tape drives.
+The Computer Science Department provides NPS students and faculty with access to minis and micros for teaching, thesis work and research.
+The general computing facility includes two DEC VAX11/780 mini computers with 10 million bytes of primary memory, 1.2 billion bytes of disk space, tape drives, and line and laser printers.
 One VAX is running the Berkeley UNIX operating system which includes a wide variety of contemporary computer science research software.
-The other VAX 11/780 is running the DEC VMS operating system which includes contemporary high-quality language processors.
+The other VAX 11/780 is running the DEC VMS operating system which includes contemporary high-quality language compilers.

-The Department has a Graphics and Image Processing Facility, and a Microcomputer Laboratory.
-Facilities are being developed to establish a Distributed Processing Laboratory, a Database Systems Laboratory, an Artificial Intelligence Laboratory, and a Programming Languages Laboratory.
+In addition, The Department has a Graphics and Image Processing Facility, and a Microcomputer Laboratory.
+Both the facility and the laboratory are being utilized to support course work, thesis work, and research.